 There is also the Bay Arcade.
 The arcade is not my favorite thing, but the kids love it, so we usually make a stop to let them play in exchange for good behavior during happy hour.
 Hehe.

-is also located at the Balboa Fun Zone and is a nonprofit organization teaching kids about the ocean.
+Discovery Cube’s Ocean Quest is also located at the Balboa Fun Zone and is a nonprofit organization teaching kids about the ocean.
 There is the Ocean Literacy Center for hands on experiments.
 The ExplorOcean Maker Lab adds a little technology to the fun.
 At the Steele Model Pavilion kids get to see historical ships, even ones made of whale bone!
 For older explorers, check out the Innovation Lab with advanced tools and programs to enhance your ocean literacy.
-My lil scientist LOVE hands-on exploring.
+My lil scientists LOVE hands-on exploring.

 Other activities on the board walk include electric boat rentals, whale watching and spotfishing excursions, paddleboarding rentals, para-sailing, bike rentals, and more.